By Jeanne LeFlore

 Narconon Arrowhead’s medical detox facility in McAlester has lost its state certification, officials say.

-“Their temporary permit has expired and Arrowhead Medical Detox is not certified for medical detox,” said Jeff Desmukes of the Oklahoma Department of Mental Health Substance Abuse Services.
+“Their temporary permit has expired and Arrowhead Medical Detox is not certified for medical detox,” said Jeff Dismukes of the Oklahoma Department of Mental Health Substance Abuse Services.

-He said the facility at 1500 S. George Nigh Expressway has been open since 2011.
+The facility is at 1500 S. George Nigh Expressway..

 Narconon Arrowhead has two facilities; one is the medical-detox facility in McAlester and the other is a non-medical drug rehab in Canadian.